-Memory usage, on-disk persistence and replication in Aiven for Redis®*#
+Memory Management and persistence in Aiven for Redis®*#

 Here we show you how Aiven for Redis®* solves the challenges related to high memory usage and high change rate.